-- 1. The main objective of the course is to introduce students to the concepts of State, governance and markets and relate these to current debates and discussion on Good Governance and e-Governance for Good Governance. - 2.
-This will include understanding in a historical overview of evolution of e-governance at global level and in India also. - 3.
-The course will provide students with an understanding of the governance and its impact on empowerment of the people in India. - 4.
-It will enable them to understand the importance of good governance, e-governance policies, social capital and civic participation for improving the effectiveness, accountability and legitimacy of governance for development. - 5.
+- 1. To introduce students to the concepts of State, governance and markets and relate these to current debates and discussion on Good Governance and e-Governance - 2.
+The course will provide students with an understanding of the governance and its impact on empowerment of the people in India. - 3.
 The course will also enhance students' capacity to develop and implement policies in public, private and NGO organizational environments.